fnl/medic/README.rst

 Version History
 ===============

-2.1.2
+2.1.3
+  - Jason Hennessey changed the (absolute) path of medic's man-page, set to ``/usr/local/share/man`` in the setup script, to a relative location (``share/man``) to avoid issues when installing medic in a virtualenv 2.1.2
   - fixed a bug where SQLite did not find the implicit FK->PK reference (thanks to Jason Hennessey for reporting the issue)